-Redis doesn’t require much in terms of software, and in fact, you probably went straight into working with Redis using the command-line interface (CLI).
-While there’s no arguing with simplicity, especially if it works, here’s why you might consider using TeamSQL to manage your Redis environments instead of relying on CLI-based tools.
+Redis doesn’t require much regarding software, and in fact, you probably went straight into working with Redis using the command-line interface (CLI).
+While there’s no arguing with simplicity, primarily if it works, here’s why you might consider using TeamSQL to manage your Redis environments instead of relying on CLI-based tools.

-In addition to allowing you to easily manage most database environments, you can easily keep tabs on multiple Redis servers simultaneously.
+In addition to allowing you to manage most database environments efficiently, you can easily keep tabs on multiple Redis servers simultaneously.

 To get up and running with Redis, you have to download and compile the Redis package.
 The package includes Redis-cli, which is used for server access.
 However, after you’ve connected, you can only run commands against the specific database to which you’ve connected.
 This is different from TeamSQL, where you can connect to multiple servers and open multiple tabs, each of which is running commands against a different server.